fairhive-labs/docs/whitepaper/fairhive-labs-team.md

 ---
 description: >-
   Comprising a tech guru and a savvy investor, fairhive-labs is a seasoned team steering the crypto space with their vast knowledge and inclusive approach.
-Their combined expertise drives innovation and strategic growth, setting new standards as game changers in the industry.
+Their combined expertise drives innovation and sets new standards as game changers in the industry.
 cover: .gitbook/assets/team.png
 coverY: 0
 layout: